k0sproject/k0smotron/docs/capi-aws.md

 ## Accessing the workload cluster

 To access the workload (a.k.a child) cluster we can get the kubeconfig for it with `clusterctl get kubeconfig k0s-aws-test`.
 You can then save it to disk and/or import to your favorite tooling like [Lens](https://k8slens.dev)

+## Deleting the cluster

+When deleting the cluster, do **NOT** use `kubectl delete -f my-aws-cluster.yaml` as that'll easily result into dangling AWS resources.
+Instead only delete the top level `Cluster` object.
+Deleting the top level `Cluster` object will propagate the deletion of all child resources and with a proper ordering.